CBSE Class 7 English Chapter 5 The Bear Story Summary, Explanation along with Difficult Word Meanings from An Alien Hand Book

 Explanation of the above Passage: The cook asked the lady the reason why she was scolding the bear.
 She referred to the lady as ‘missus’ which is the expanded form of ‘Mrs’.
 It was the way the old cook called the lady.
 The cook told the lady that the bear was being really obedient and as good as gold.
 She wished that God may bless him for his good behaviour.
 She said that the bear had been sitting outside the kennel on his buttock and thighs.
 She meant that the bear had not moved all day.
 He was being patient and gentle as he waited for the lady to come back home.
 His actions reminded the old cook of an angel.

-The Bear Story Question and Answers
+The Bear Story Textbook Questions

 Q. Answer the following questions.